festlv/mavbridge/README.md

 --------------

-Python scripts that automatically test performance and stability of the MAVBridge are available in `throughput-test/`
+Python scripts that automatically test performance and stability of the MAVBridge are available in `throughput-test/`.
+Tests require pymavlink.